Bvanderwolf/com.openutility.unity/ReadMe.md

 - ⚙️ Highly Extensible – Easily create custom variables for any data type (Quaternion, Vector3, or even custom data structures).
 - ⚡ One-Click Creation – Create new variables instantly using the plus button in the inspector.
 - 🔗 Data binding - Keep your UI and logic in perfect sync without a single line of "glue code" using ScriptableObjects as the bridge between your logic and your UI.
+- 🧩 Many Sample Implementations - Get started quickly with a variety of pre-built variable types and binding implementations.

 #### 🛠️ How It Works
 ##### 1. The Foundation